Kaktushose/jda-commands/wiki/docs/interactions/components.md

 The placeholder and other metadata of the String Select Menu is passed to the annotation.

-Select Options are defined by annotating the method with <com.github.kaktushose.jda.commands.annotations.interactions.MenuOption>.
+Select Options are defined by annotating the method with <MenuOption>.

 !!! example
     ```java